manishkgitrepo/notebook-lm-tab-collector/README.md

 - If the "Add source" or "Insert" buttons are not found, the extension will log a warning and skip the URL.
 - Ensure the Notebook LM tab is open and accessible before using the extension.
+- Only YouTube watch URLs are supported; other YouTube URLs (channels, playlists) are ignored.

 ## Styling